vegaprotocol/vegacapsule/templates.md

 <dd>

-GroupIndex is a index of the group where this node set belongs to.
+GroupIndex is an index of the group that this node set belongs to.
 Related to GroupName.

 </dd>